Employers must issue a P45 when a worker leaves a job.

 If information on a P45 or P60 is wrong

 If a worker thinks the information on their P45 or P60 is wrong, they should tell their employer.
-They should ask the employer to correct the wrong information and issue a new P45 or P60.
-If the problem is not solved informally, they can raise a grievance.
+They should ask the employer to correct the wrong information and send the corrections to HMRC.

 If the employer does not correct the information, the worker should contact HMRC to complain and to correct their tax records.